-Through unique public/private partnerships with Newport News Public Schools and Virginia Beach City Public Schools, An Achievable Dream operates three schools dedicated to the belief that all children can learn and succeed and that education can break the cycle of poverty.
+Through unique public/private partnerships with Newport News Public Schools and Virginia Beach City Public Schools, and a unique certified academy partnership with Henrico County Public Schools, An Achievable Dream operates four schools dedicated to the belief that all children can learn and succeed and that education can break the cycle of poverty.

 • Upon entry, 100% of AAD students qualify for free or reduced-price lunch

 • 9% of AAD students live in guardian-led (other than parents) households